Deborah Willis (artist)

 Deborah Willis (born February 5, 1948) is a contemporary African-American artist, photographer, curator of photography, photographic historian, author, and educator.
 Among her awards and honors, she is a 2000 MacArthur Fellow.
 She is currently Professor and Chair of the Department of Photography and Imaging at Tisch School of the Arts of New York University.
+In 2024, she was elected to the American Philosophical Society.

 Early life and education

-Deborah Willis was born in Philadelphia, Pennsylvania to Ruth and Thomas Willis on February 5, 1948.
+Deborah Willis was born in Philadelphia, Pennsylvania, to Ruth and Thomas Willis on February 5, 1948.
 Willis is the mother of conceptual artist Hank Willis Thomas.
 Her father was a photographer as well, and her close familial ties are apparent in works such as Daddy's Ties: The Tie Quilt II (1992), and Progeny: Deborah Willis and Hank Willis Thomas (2009).

-Wilis' degrees include a B.F.A. in photography from Philadelphia College of Art in 1975; an M.F.A. in photography from Pratt Institute in 1979; an M.A. in art history from City College of New York in 1986; and a Ph.D. from the Cultural Studies Program of George Mason University in 2001.
+Willis's degrees include a B.F.A. in photography from Philadelphia College of Art in 1975; an M.F.A. in photography from Pratt Institute in 1979; an M.A. in art history from City College of New York in 1986; and a Ph.D. from the Cultural Studies Program of George Mason University in 2001.